John Paulding: Personal life

 Esther died in 1804 and in 1806, he married for the third time to Hester Denike (d.
 1855), the daughter of Isaac Denike of Peekskill.

 Paulding died in 1818 at Staatsburg, Dutchess County, New York of natural causes.
 His last words were reported to be: "I die a true republican."
-He was buried in the cemetery of Old Saint Peter's Church in Van Cortlandtville, Cortlandt Manor.
+A lifelong resident and prominent figure of the area, he was buried in the cemetery of Old St. Peter's Church in Van Cortlandtville, Cortlandt Manor.

 Descendants

 Paulding's descendants are numerous but perhaps the best-known of them is his son Hiram Paulding (b.1797 - d.1878), who served in the War of 1812 and fought in the Battle of Lake Champlain; he rose to become a Rear Admiral in the United States Navy and retired only after the end of the American Civil War.

 Relations

 Among his extended family were cousins James Kirke Paulding, the U.S. Secretary of the Navy under President Martin Van Buren; William Paulding Jr., who served as mayor of New York City, a U.S. Representative and the Adjutant General of New York; and Julia Paulding, who married U.S. Representative William Irving (brother of author and diplomat Washington Irving).